 Not every food has to be "perfect."
 When eating a meal or snack that has foods or drinks higher in less healthy fat, sugar or salt, help balance the choices by choosing other foods or drinks that are lower in fat, sugar or salt at that time.
-For example, if your child is having a donut as a snack, give them a cup of low fat milk with it instead of juice.
-If your child missed out on any food groups one day, make up for it the next day.
-Your child's food choices over several days can fit together into a healthy pattern.
+For example, if you have a donut as a snack, drink a cup of low fat milk with it instead of juice.
+If you missed out on any food groups one day, make up for it the next day.
+Your food choices over several days can fit together into a healthy pattern.